Alex-Goaga/Access-Denied/README.md

 * **Alex-Goaga** - *Initial work* - (https://github.com/Alex-Goaga)

-## License

-This program is free software: you can redistribute it and/or modify
-    it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with this program.
-If not, see <https://www.gnu.org/licenses/>.

 ## What is a hosts file?

 A hosts file, named `hosts` (with no file extension), is a plain-text file